terrapass/ck3-modutil-portrait-statues/README.md

 This statue effects implementation has been extracted from [**Godherja: The Dying World**](https://steamcommunity.com/sharedfiles/filedetails/?id=2326030123) mod, for which it was originally developed.

-Special thanks to **Buck (Elder Kings 2)** for coming up with the trick of smuggling technical information via portrait decal mip-maps, which this mod utility uses to enable statue effects without relying on environment hacks.
+Special thanks to **Buck (Elder Kings 2)** for pioneering the trick of smuggling technical information via portrait decal mip-maps, which this mod utility uses to enable statue effects without relying on environment hacks.
 Thanks to **The Fallen Eagle** mod for coming up with material colors and values for limestone, stone and copper.

 Table of Contents